List of LGBTQ rights organisations in Belize: Promoting Empowerment Through Awareness of Lesbian and Bisexual Women

-Promoting Empowerment Through Awareness of Lesbian and Bisexual Women, more commonly known as PETAL, are a Belize-based non-governmental organisation that advocate for and provide support services to LGBT women in Belize.
+Promoting Empowerment Through Awareness of Lesbian and Bisexual Women, more commonly known as PETAL, are a Belize-based non-governmental organisation that advocate for and provide support services to queer women in Belize.

 History

-PETAL were established in 2011 by Marla Simone Hill, then Vice President of the United Belize Advocacy Movement, who had observed 'that very little advocacy was being done for the women in the LGBT community [of Belize].'
-The following year, the organisation engaged the support of social activist Abigail McKay, and began Conversations, their hallmark programme, deemed 'a critical component of PETAL's work.'
-(Note: The first Conversation, convened by Simone and McKay in 2012, was a potluck where participants discussed domestic violence in same-sex partnerships (Jackson 2019).)
-In 2015, they secured a six-month grant from the United Belize Advocacy Movement, and registered as a not-for-profit non-governmental organisation on 29 December 2015, with a pro tempore board consisting of Simone Hill, Ifáṣínà Efunyemi, Charrice Talbert, and Abigail McKay.
-Their inaugural general meeting was held in December 2018, with an active membership of 'over 60 women.'
+PETAL were established in 2011 by Marla Simone Hill, then vice president of UNIBAM, who had observed "that very little advocacy was being done for the women in the LGBT community".
+The following year, the organisation engaged the support of social activist Abigail McKay, and inaugurated Conversations, their hallmark programme, deemed "a critical component of PETAL's work".
+In 2015, they secured a six-month grant from UNIBAM, and registered as a not-for-profit NGO on 29 December 2015, with a pro tempore board consisting of Simone Hill, Ifáṣínà Efunyemi, Charrice Talbert, and Abigail McKay.
+Their inaugural general meeting was held in December 2018, by which time they counted an active membership of "over 60 women".

 Activities

-PETAL aim 'to achieve social, economic and gender justice for all women in Belize[,] especially [lesbian and bisexual] women[,] through advocacy and empowerment.'
-Their 'signature' programme is Conversations, 'a safe and brave space in which women sit together in a circle to learn, share, listen and support each other,' held since 2012.
+PETAL aim "to achieve social, economic and gender justice for all women in Belize ... through advocacy and empowerment", with especial focus on lesbian and bisexual women.
+Their "signature" programme is Conversations, "a safe and brave space in which women sit together in a circle to learn, share, listen and support each other", held since 2012.
 Other notable programmes include an annual conference during International Women's Day, a Valentine's Day gala, family programming during Mother's Day, monthly gender-based violence outreach, and various sensitisation and awareness workshops.
-By 2019, PETAL had an active membership of 75 women across the country, and were serving 'more than 100 women and girls.'
+By 2019, PETAL had an active membership of 75 women across the country, and were serving "more than 100 women and girls".

 Belize Youth Empowerment for Change

-The Belize Youth Empowerment for Change, also known by their acronym BYEC, are a Belize-based non-governmental organisation that advocate for LGBT individuals, particularly young ones, in Belize.
+The Belize Youth Empowerment for Change, also known as BYEC, are a Belize-based non-governmental organisation that advocate for queer individuals, particularly young ones, in Belize.

 History

-BYEC were registered as a non-governmental organisation in 2013, by fellows and alumni of the Youth Leadership in Sexual and Reproductive Health and the Environment Programme of GOBelize.
-They spearheaded the annual celebration of LGBT pride in Belmopan, Cayo, in 2015.
-(Note: BYEC secured some $30,000 BZD, cumulatively, for the 2015–2017 events, attracting some 86, 180, and 286 attendees per event, respectively (Globetrotter Guys 2018).)
+BYEC were registered as an NGO in 2013, by fellows and alumni of the Youth Leadership in Sexual and Reproductive Health and the Environment Programme of GOBelize (a GOJoven International subsidiary).
+They spearheaded the annual celebration of queer pride in Belmopan, Cayo in 2015.